Chamber Music Society Of Lincoln Center Inc

 How does Chamber Music Society Of Lincoln Center Inc spend its money?

 Chamber Music Society Of Lincoln Center Inc directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Chamber Music Society Of Lincoln Center Inc tax-deductible?